Abigail’s Party (1977) dir. Mike Leigh

 w/ Joanne Woodward, Nell Potts, Roberta Wallach, Judith Lowry, Ellen Dano, David Spielberg, Richard Venture, Carolyn Coates, Lynne Rogers, Roger Serbagi

 Newman and Woodward were nominated for Oscars for Rachel, Rachel (1964), their previous film together as director and star.
 Other than being a middle-aged woman without a husband, Beatrice is nothing like Rachel.
 “One day you can be the best dancer in the whole school, make a great cheesecake,” Beatrice reflects on her life, “and the next day you’re history.
 Do you know what it’s like to be history, Mathilda?”
 Mathilda, her youngest, is obedient yet walled-up.
 She doesn’t hate the world like mom does.
 Older sister Ruth, because of her epileptic fits and night terrors, is more dependent on mom, a factor Ruth resents.
-When Mathilda wins the science fair with her presentation on [see title], Beatrice bursts in and drunkenly proclaims, “My heart is full!”
+When Mathilda wins the science fair with her presentation on the effect of gamma rays on Man-in-the-Moon Marigolds, Beatrice bursts in and drunkenly proclaims, “My heart is full!”
 Words that conceal a heartless act of cruelty.
 Woodward won Best Actress at Cannes in 1973.
-In her only film role, Nell Potts—daughter of PN and JW—is perfect as Mathilda.
-And Roberta Wallach, daughter of actor Eli, is thoroughly natural as Ruth.
+In her only film role, Nell Potts—daughter of Newman and Woodward—is perfect as Mathilda.
+And Roberta Wallach, daughter of actor Eli Wallach, is thoroughly natural as Ruth.
 Based on the Pulitzer-winning play by Robert Zindel.
 100 minutes.
-That it’s so rare, on VHS only, is a great shame.
+That it’s so rare, on VHS only or Non-US DVD, is a great shame.

 Faster, Pussycat, Kill!
 Kill!
 (1965) dir.
 Russ Meyer